 Canadian Soprano Emily Dorn is thrilling audiences with her “warm, rich middle, a shimmering, flexible top, excellent control… and her exquisitely beautiful delivery.”
 Since joining the Dresden Semperoper in 2013 she has performed Violetta in La Traviata, Susanna in Le Nozze di Figaro, Adele in Die Fledermaus, Gretel in Hänsel und Gretel, Fiordiligi in Cosi fan tutte, and Micaela in Carmen opposite Marcello Giordani.
 Most recently she joined Opera de Lausanne for the role of Mimi in La Boheme and debuted L’opera de Montreal as Donna Anna in Mozart’s Don Giovanni, made her Savonlinna Opera Festival debut as Micaela and returned there as Susanna in a new production of Le Nozze di Figaro.
 Recently she also returned to Dresden Staatsoper as Musetta, Pamina, Micaela, Susanna in Le Nozze di Figaro, Adele in Die Fledermaus and Regina in Mathis der Mahler, and performed concerts with the Jerusalem Symphony and the Israel Philharmonic Orchestra.
-This spast eason she performed Micaela in Carmen for her Seattle Opera debut, Mozart’s Mass in C Minor with Orchestra Nazionale della RAI in Turin, and Marguerite in Faust and Martha in Flotow’s opera of the same name with Landestheater Detmold.
-This season she debuts Vancouver Opera as Violetta in La Traviata and Teatro Massimo to perform Beethoven’s 9th Symphony, and returns to RAI Orchestra for Beethoven’s Mass in C.
+This past season she performed Micaela in Carmen for her Seattle Opera debut, Mozart’s Mass in C Minor with Orchestra Nazionale della RAI in Turin, and Marguerite in Faust and Martha in Flotow’s opera of the same name with Landestheater Detmold.
+This fall she opens the season at Vancouver Opera as Violetta in Traviata , she returns to RAI National Symphony in Torino for Beethoven’s Mass in C, joins Teatro Massimo for a Beethoven 9th, and performs Beethoven’s Mass in C with the BBC Symphony.
+She also returns to Opera Detmold for Gretel, Donna Elvira, and Der Wildschutz.

 Prior engagements also include her debut with Opera Theatre of St. Louis for Smetana’s The Kiss in 2014.
 She has performed Violetta with Opera in Williamsburg, the title role in Romeo et Juliette with Lyric Opera Virginia and Palm Beach Opera, and Mimi in La Boheme with Opera Southwest.
 Prior to that she performed Rienzi with Opera Orchestra of New York, Norina with the Green Mountain Opera Festival, and Lucy in The Telephone with Opera in Williamsburg.
 In the 2010-2011 season she covered the role of Inez in L’Africaine with Opera Orchestra of New York, performed Alice Ford in Falstaff with Mannes Opera, and was Adina in L’Elisir d’Amore with International Vocal Arts Institute.
 Other previous credits include Violetta in La Traviata, Blanche de la Force in the Dialogues of the Carmelites, and Despina in Cosi fan tutte with the Mannes Opera Theatre.
 Her portrayal of Blanche in the Dialogues of the Carmelites was warmly praised by the New York Times, stating, “she sang with radiant tone and superb diction.”
 She has performed in La Traviata and La Tragedie de Carmen with the International Vocal Arts Institute and Nella in Gianni Schicchi at Opera McGill.
 With Opera in Concert, Emily sang the role of Clarissa in Die Drei Pintos, and the title role in The Merry Widow with Toronto Operetta Theatre.
 Emily also performed the role of Echo in Ariadne auf Naxos at Tanglewood Music Center, under the baton of Maestro Christoph von Dohnanyi, and has been featured in concert at Carnegie Hall and Lincoln Center.